syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Merge-Cells-in-Excel.md

 ---
-title: Merge Cells in Excel
+title: Merge Cells in Excel | Syncfusion
 description: This page shows how to merge a range of cells in Excel into a single cell.
 platform: file-formats
 control: XlsIO